darthwalsh/bin/apps/LinuxNamespaces.md

 - MNT: mount points
 	- won't be shared by default, unless opting win with "shared subtrees"
 	- resource copied to new namespace on creation, but new mounts aren't shared
+	- Related to chroot but operates at a different level
 - NET: network
 	- at first, contains only loopback
 	- resource is in only one namespace